base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-hyperframes.md

 ## Adding HyperFrames

-You can put the hyperframes wherever you want and import them into your route.
+You can put the HyperFrames wherever you want and import them into your route.
 For the sake of simplicity, this demo will simply include them at the top of the route file.
 Import

 ```tsx
 import { addHyperFrame, getHyperFrame } from '../../hyperframes';
 ```

-To store the hyperframes, add them to the `Record` type with `addHyperFrame`.
+To store the HyperFrames, add them to the `Record` type with `addHyperFrame`.
 To create the frames themselves, use `getFrameHtmlResponse` to build the frame, and add the names of the frames you have created, or will create, to the appropriate button.

 Add the name of each frame as that frame's `state` as well.